revk/OpenMic/README.md

 * `spkrate` sets the speaker rate, which (for the MAX98357A) can be 8kHz, 16kHz, 32kHz, 44.1kHz, 48kHz, 88.2kHz, or 96kHz.

+## USB

+USB can be used fir charging.
+If `sdusb` is enabled then when connected to a host computer it allows the SD card to be mounted.
+Whilst mounted recording is disabled.
+Unmounting on the host allows use of the USB for just charging and hence recording.

 ## LED

-Where LEDs are set up by the microphone, they are actiove for left and right, so a mono recording will only show one.
+Where LEDs are set up by the microphone, they are active for left and right, so a mono recording will only show one.
 The colour indicates either SD state or recording state.

 |Colour|Standby (i.e. not recording)|
 |------|-------|